Emergency Textbook Loan Program

 Returning Textbooks: All textbooks must be returned to the LEADS Center on or before the last day of finals.
 If a student is tardy in returning their textbook, they may be ineligible to participate in the book loan program in future semesters.

-- Failure to return the book(s) will result in a HOLD on the student’s registration or accounts for the total value of the books on the date of purchase.
+- Failure to return the book(s) will result in a CHARGE to the student’s LOUIE account for the total value of the unreturned books on the date of purchase.
 This may result in a HOLD on the student’s account, which could prevent future registration for classes or access to unofficial transcripts.
 This may also result in a reduction of other financial aid received in the academic term.

 - Students who damage or lose books must purchase a new copy of the book(s) or this will also result in a charge to the LOUIE account for the replacement cost of the book at the time of replacement.